-The preparation of studies requires knowledge of the construction process and the tax law involving property classifications for depreciation purposes; a preparers credentials and level of expertise has a bearing on the overall accuracy and quality of a study.
+The preparation of studies requires knowledge of the engineering, architectural and construction process and the advanced tax law involving property classifications for depreciation purposes; a preparers credentials and level of expertise has a bearing on the overall accuracy and quality of a study.
 In general, a study by a construction engineer is more reliable than one conducted by someone with no engineering or construction background.
 Experience in cost estimating and allocation, as well as knowledge of the applicable law, are important criteria.

 Benefits of a Cost Segregation Study (No Amending of Return)

 ♦ Increase Cash Flow by Reductions of Taxes Paid

 ♦ Correct Mis-Classified Assets on a Fixed Asset/Depreciation Schedule